 Do you take anticoagulant medications to thin your blood such as Warfarin, Phenindione, Acenocoumarol, Dabigatran, Rivaroxaban, Apixaban or Edoxaban?
 If so, please write which medication and why you take it (if known) below: If you have monitoring e.g. for warfarin, can you tell us about your most recent INR?
-Date: INR result: Do you know your target INR?
+Date: INR result: If known, what is your target INR?
 Do you take anti-platelet medications such as Clopidogrel, Prasugrel, Cangrelor, Dipyridamole or Ticagrelor?
-Please give details: :
+Please give details:

-Aspirin and Dipyridamole do not need to be amended for endoscopic procedures.
+Aspirin and Dipyridamole do not need to be stopped before endoscopic procedures.